-Kerry Gallagher joined Smart Growth California in 2016 as Program Consultant.
-With over 15 years of nonprofit experience, Kerry has served as a volunteer, fundraiser, program staff, Executive Director and Board member of various nonprofits throughout California.
-Her passion for community empowerment, social justice and urban development has fueled her drive and commitment to her community.
+Kerry Hastings joined Smart Growth California in 2016 as program manager.
+With over 15 years of nonprofit experience, Kerry has served as a volunteer, fundraiser, program staff, Executive Director, and Board member of various nonprofits throughout California.
+Her passion for community empowerment, social justice, and urban development has fueled her drive and commitment to her community.

 For a large part of her career, Kerry worked as an activist and community organizer, empowering residents to use their voices for sustainable change in their neighborhoods and cities.
 Most recently she was Executive Director of Housing Long Beach, an organization committed to developing long-term solutions to address the housing crisis and create quality housing options for all individuals and families.
 She has worked with many diverse communities on the myriad issues impacting their health and wellbeing, and has a personal and professional commitment to social change for those most impacted by the greatest challenges of today’s world.